asokolsky/asokolsky.github.io/proxmox/guest-pfSense.md

 Defaults are safe.
 Make it better:

-* CPU - enable pdpe1gb, aes
+* CPU - enable pdpe1gb, aes, or rather pass the native CPU, cores: 1 OK, for a 1Gbps need at least 2.
+* RAM - 1GB, NO ballooning required for PCI-passthrough to work.
 * Hard Disk\IO Thread enabled
-* CPU - 1 OK, for a 1Gbps need at least 2
-* RAM - 1GB, NO ballooning required for PCI-passthrough to work.
 * Network - either bridge or PCIe device passed through.

 Either way: